Chaserider: Services

 Chaserider services operate mainly around Cannock and Stafford with some further afield into Wolverhampton and Walsall.

 Since taking over from Arriva Midlands in January 2021, Chaserider have undertaken a number of service reviews including a trial of running the Pye Green circular buses on Sundays via Designer Outlet West Midlands.

-Some of the Stafford town centre network inherited from Arriva has been taken over by Select Bus Services.
+Some of the Stafford town centre network inherited from Arriva were transferred to Select Bus Services.

 From June 2021, Chaserider introduced a new service X14 between Cannock, Shifnal, Telford and Oakengates.
-This had 6 journeys in each direction, but was withdrawn in January 2022 owing to low passenger numbers.
+This had six journeys in each direction, but was withdrawn in January 2022 owing to low passenger numbers.

-Chaserider (541) an Alexander Dennis Enviro 200 MMC in Travel Telford branding.